C4Archive/createiveapplications/chapter1.md

 By default, the gradient draws from top to bottom of its frame.
 If you want to change that you can specify a new value for either its `startPoint` or `endPoint`.

-By adding the following line to `setup()` the gradient will draw from its top-left corner to its bottom-right:
+By adding the following line to `setup()`:

 ```
 g.endPoint = C4Point(1,1)
 ```

+... the gradient will draw from its top-left corner to its bottom-right:

 ![Changing the endPoint of a gradient](gradient02.png)

 * Wave
  * Animations